Cheesy Ham and Potato Casserole

 • A little garlic powder added to the cheese mixture in Step 4 is also good.

-How to Serve Ham and Potato Casserole
+How to Make Cheesy Ham and Potato Casserole

 I like to serve this with a crisp green salad and some vegetables.
 Broccoli salad is a great option, as well as fresh salad greens with a homemade vinaigrette.
 My Old-Fashioned Southern Green Beans would also make an incredible side.